 - Decreased mental performance

-Supplements, like detox tea or pills, are not FDA-approved.
-Therefore, do not undergo the same scrutiny to ensure safety.
+Supplements, such as detox tea or pills, aren’t FDA-approved.
+Therefore, they don’t undergo the same scrutiny to ensure safety.

 - Contained unapproved and potentially harmful ingredients